i0Ek3/X/README.md

 ## Content

+> DECLARATION: After reading programing-think's blog, I would say we need review our work for now.
+You can see the true, all these topics we just use system1 to learn it instead of system2, and we just know what these topics are and a little how they work but not why in deeply, so we will refactor it, and you too.

 > Status:
 - 0 None, 1 known, 2 understand, 3 skilled, 4 master
 - a todo, b doing, c done